The role of Vehicle-to-Grid in GB

 Many other sources such as interconnectors are outside GB control, so can only be alternative uncontrollable (essentially variable) resources.
-Sometimes they will be available, sometimes thay won't.
-Look at our use of imports over the last year or two to see how that availability varies.
+Sometimes they will be available, sometimes they won't.

 One reliable source would be dedicated storage.
 But to be reliable the amount required needs to be calculated in an adequate way.
 That has not been done yet.

 Reliable sources also need to be paid for and put in place.
 That has not been done yet either.

 Let’s take a look at what others have said in support of V2G either generally or specifically in relation to GB.